Meet the Team

 Saraela Ama

 Ko Ngati Tuwharetoa toku Iwi, Ko Saraela Ama toku ingoa.
 I’m a mama of 4 beautiful little girls and married to my Samoan tane.
-I’m a registered nurse and have spent the last 2 years of my career working for Marae based services including GP practice and clinic.
+I’m a registered nurse and have spent the early years of my career working for Marae based services including GP practice and clinic.
 A lot of my mahi was alongside Māori and Pasifika rangatahi and youth.
 I am an authorised vaccinator and experienced Mana Kidz nurse.
 My post graduate diploma study area is in Health science specialising in Māori health.
 I have extensive connections, particularly in the Māori and Pacific communities.
 I am passionate about improving outcomes for Māori and Pacific whanau and bridging the gap between the research/clinical and Māori communities.

 langi web